This is an article from Creative Review 2009.

 Anders Hald shoots children

 Anders Hald is one of the world’s leading photographers of children.
 His Autumn/Winter 2009 campaign for Danish children’s wear designer Sofie Schnoor was selected for the 2009 CR Photography Annual.
-Unfortunately, due to a production error, his images were not included in print, so we are publishing them in full here while Hald shares some of the techniques that he has learned over five years of challenging that old adage about never working with children and animals.
+We are publishing them in full here while Hald shares some of the techniques that he has learned over five years of challenging that old adage about never working with children and animals.

 CR: Can you tell us a little about the project that was selected for the Photography Annual?

 AH: The label is called Petit by Sofie Schnoor.
 This campaign (one shown above) is from the first shoot I did for her.
 I have since shot both SS10 for Petit and two women¹s shoe labels also designed by Sofie.
 She’s a really interesting client to work with.
 A month or two before the shoot she will give me a list of things that have inspired the collection, images, movies, locations, bits of children’s TV and ask me to suggest locations and a treatment for the shoot.
 If she likes my suggestions, I have more or less a free hand on the shoot, obviously supervised by her.
 For the SS10 collection the inspiration for the collection came from a 1970’s Swedish children’s show called The White Stone (Den Vita Stenen).
 Sofie tends to like images of kids that are dark and moody, and kids that are quite intense in their presence.